Fabric Data Masking

 Cache with Expiration Date

 • Each cached link of a hashed value to a masked value can have a TTL (Time To Live).
 This link will expire once the TTL has been reached, and the original value will be masked again.
-Note that the TTL is supported only when creating the k2masking keyspace in Cassandra or populating the interface parameter in the masking Actors with IN-MEMORY value.

-Caching Level Parameters
+Caching Key - Caching Level Parameters

 • The caching of the masked values can be saved on different levels, based on the user’s input.
 Each one of the following parameters can be enabled or disabled from being a part of the Caching key: